3 - Introduction to engagement

 Profile or sector “at risk”

 This classification remains subjective, but it can be based on the framework proposed in the annex.
 Being part of a lower-emitting sector does not mean that the organisation is actually low-emitting.
-This classification must be analysed in view of the real activity of the organisation.
-For the Initial and Standard maturity levels, the messages are rather universal.
+This classification must be analysed in relation to the organisation's actual activity.
+For the maturity levels Beginner and Intermediate, the messages are rather universal.
 The adaptation of the message becomes increasingly specific and ambitious as the organisation's maturity increases.
-A specific focus is necessary from the Advanced level, as presented in the following sections and in annex.
+A specific zoom is necessary from the Advanced level, as presented in the following sections and in annex.

-The governance of the Stakeholder engagement step is part of the overall governance of the Bilan Carbone® approach presented above.
+The governance of the Stakeholder engagement stage is part of the overall governance of the Bilan Carbone® approach presented previously.
 It is the coordinator who leads the different Stakeholder engagement phases.

-Facilitators or presenters can be external or internal depending on the skills sought.
-To scale up the Stakeholder engagement phases, it is advisable to train a team of internal facilitators.
-The involvement of certain teams or services will be essential for the proper conduct of the Stakeholder engagement steps, in particular management and communication.
+The facilitators or facilitators can be external or internal depending on the skills sought.
+To scale up the Stakeholder engagement phases, it is recommended to train a team of internal facilitators.
+The involvement of certain teams or departments will be indispensable to the proper conduct of the Stakeholder engagement stages, in particular management and communication.

-For reminder, here is the summary of requirements and recommendations, for each maturity level.
-The Stakeholder engagement contents must take into account the maturity level of the organisation.
-They are explained in detail in the following sub-sections.
+For reference, here is the summary of requirements and recommendations, for each of the maturity levels.
+The Stakeholder engagement contents must take into account the organisation's maturity level.
+They are the subject of detailed explanations in the following sub-sections.

 Stakeholder engagement: